3 Ways to Have a Healthy Outlook on Money

 How do you fight this natural compulsion to feel good?
 There are a couple of ways you can do it, but maybe the simplest is to simply put a temporary freeze on all non-essential spending.

-This may seem like a drastic step to take, especially if you don’t think you have a spending problem, but by stopping your spending cold turkey it will quickly reset your urge to spend money compulsively and break the connection to your brain’s reward center.
+This may seem like a drastic step to take, especially if you don’t think you have a spending problem, but stopping your spending cold turkey it will quickly reset your urge to spend money compulsively and break the connection to your brain’s reward center.

 Recognize When You’re Hoarding It

 On the opposite side of the spectrum, some of us grow obsessed with having money in our bank account just for the sake of having it there.
+One thing to consider is saving vs. hoarding.
+Saving is a sensible financial habit to develop, but is it worth stressing and obsessively scrimping when you’re already financially stable?

 Remember to Treat Yourself